Liu Meili

 Liu Meili (刘美丽, born 27 June 1983) is a Chinese retired para table tennis player.
 She has won gold medals at every Paralympic Games from 2000 to 2012, for a total of five gold medals, two silvers, and one bronze.

+Personal life

 She lost her lower left leg in a traffic accident when she was four years old.
 She began playing the sport at age 11.